thisdot/tech-conferences/README.md

 [React Alicante](https://reactalicante.es/)

-React Alicante is an international conference that provides to world class frontend engineers who come together to hold workshops and talks on React.<br>
+React Alicante is an international conference that provides world-class frontend engineers who come together to hold workshops and talks on React.<br>
 **City and State**: Alicante<br>
 **Country**: Spain